creaturenex/DnDCharacterGenerator/README.md

-# DnDCharacterGenerator
+# DnD Character Generator
-ruby application to generate a DnD character
+ruby application to generate a DnD character to practice OOP principles using classes, inheritance, and modules